top of page

 RESIDUE MATERIALS FROM THE GASTRONOMY

-This project uses waste materials from the catering industry to reduce the use of conventional resources in ceramic production.
+This project uses waste materials from the gastronomy to reduce the use of conventional resources in ceramic production.

 Restaurants not only supply me with ceramic waste, but also kitchen scraps such as nut shells, carrot tops, potato peels, bones and much more, which I use for glazes.